NickCodesGood/sales-dashboard-demo/README.md

 ## Login:

-- http/localhost:3000/ maps to /login for now.
+- http://localhost:3000/ maps to /login for now.
 Upon starting the app, you will need to login.
--User creation is handled via django backend (sales-dashboard-demo-api).
+- User creation is handled via django backend (sales-dashboard-demo-api).
 There is no way to create user on front end.

 ## Pagination Controls: